-5. Sustainable Drainage Systems (SuDS)
+5. Sustainable Urban Drainage Systems (SUDS)

-- 5.1 The Local Highway Authority considers the possibility of flood risk with all applications.
+- The Local Highway Authority considers the possibility of flood risk with all applications.
 Developers may be required to provide a site-specific flood risk assessment.
-Paragraph 167 of The National Planning Policy Framework (NPPF) (2021) provides further detail on information that would be expected within the flood risk assessment. - The design of any Sustainable Drainage Systems (SuDS) in new developments should be carried out in accordance with government guidance as set out in the Sustainable Drainage Technical Standards and follow the guidance set out in the North East Regional standards; please refer to:

-https://my.northtyneside.gov.uk/category/1135/flooding - 5.3 Site layouts must be designed to minimise flood risk and developers are encouraged to integrate SuDS features through a development as amenity features.
-SuDS also provide a variety of additional benefits with regard to biodiversity, landscape, townscape character, visual amenity and recreation.
-Careful design, green landscaping and planting can reduce the impacts of climate change, flooding, and reflection and urban heat issues. - 5.4 Developers must consult North Tyneside Council's Local Flood Risk Management Strategy when preparing a planning application and particularly in areas of known flood risk. - 5.5 For all planning applications where the application site is over 0.5 hectares within critical drainage areas a Flood Risk Assessment will be carried out by the developer.
-All major planning applications will also be required to submit a Flood Risk Assessment.
+Paragraph 167 of The National Planning Policy Framework (NPPF) (2021) provides further detail on information that would be expected within the flood risk assessment. - The design of any Sustainable Urban Drainage Systems (SUDS) in new developments should be carried out in accordance with government guidance as set out in the Sustainable Drainage Technical Standards and follow the guidance set out in the North East Regional standards https://my.northtyneside.gov.uk/category/1135/flooding. - 5.3 Site layouts must be designed to minimise flood risk and developers are encouraged to integrate SUDS features through a development as amenity features.
+SUDS also provide a variety of additional benefits with regard to biodiversity, landscape, townscape character, visual amenity and recreation.
+Careful design, green landscaping and planting can reduce the impacts of climate change, flooding, and reflection and urban heat issues. - 5.4 Developers must consult North Tyneside Council's Local Flood Risk Management Strategy when preparing a planning application and particularly in areas of known flood risk. - 5.5 For all planning applications where the application site is over 0.5 hectares within critical drainage areas a Flood Risk Assessment (FRA) will be carried out by the developer.
+All major planning applications will also be required to submit a FRA.